 Elsie’s night routine products:

--Double cleanse, oil base cleanser (Leahlani smells soooo good, but any oil will work)
+-Double cleanse with an oil-based cleanser (Leahlani smells soooo good, but any oil will work)

 –Toner (use a cotton pad or just your hands and press it into your face)